apache/flink/docs/apis/streaming_guide.md

     <tr>
       <td><strong>Fold</strong></td>
         <td>
         <p>Combines a stream element by element with an initial aggregator value.
-Fold may be applied on a full, windowed or grouped data stream.
+Fold may only be applied windowed or grouped data stream.
         <br/>
          A folder that appends strings one by one to the empty sting:</p>
 {% highlight scala %}